kyma-project/eventing-manager/hack/e2e/README.md

 ## Overview

 This test covers the end-to-end flow for Eventing.
-It is divided in three parts:
-1. `setup` - prepares an Eventing CR and verifies that all the required resources are provisioned by the Eventing manager.
-2. `eventing` - prepares Subscription CR(s) and tests the end-to-end delivery of events for different event types.
+It tests the creation of an Eventing CR and verifies that all the required resources are provisioned by the Eventing manager.
+It also tests the end-to-end delivery of events for different event types.
-3. `cleanup` - removes the test resources and namespaces from the cluster.

 ## Usage